Christensen-Lab-Dartmouth/OxyBS/README.md

 ### 2B.
 Example with an in-house dataset (Setting up the analysis environment)
 To apply OxyBS to a dataset produced in-house requires a phenotype and chip information meta file in addition to .IDAT files.
 Below we present an example of such a meta-file and progress with the analysis (Steps: 2-4) in the same manner as was presented for section 2A.

+# 3. Visualization
+To quickly assess the frequency and magnitude of negative 5hmC values when a naive (BS-oxBS=5hmC) estimation